opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 OTP2 may produce numerous _pareto-optimal_ results when using `time`, `number-of-transfers` and `generalized-cost` as criteria.
 Use the parameters listed here to reduce/filter the itineraries return by the search engine before returning the results to client.
-There is also a few mandatory none configurable filters removing none optimal results.
+There is also a few mandatory non-configurable filters removing none optimal results.
 You may see these filters pop-up in the filter debugging.

 #### Group by similarity filters